-If you successfully complete this course you will be able to:
+If you successfully complete this course, you will be able to:

-- Explain the basic concepts of Microeconomics using math, graphs and clear English. - Use constrained optimization techniques proficiently. - Problem-solve using course concepts-i.e. Given a question you have not seen before, you should be able to identify objectives and constraints, choose the appropriate solution strategy, use it correctly to solve for the answer, and explain and interpret your result. - Critically evaluate economic arguments-i.e. Identify the logic behind them, identify explicit and implicit assumptions, evaluate strength and correctness of economic reasoning, and communicate this. - Apply course concepts to a real-world or hypothetical situation or policy. - Identify essential features, choose an appropriate framework, check if required assumptions hold. - Generate different arguments and choose one based on a set of defendable criteria, preferably using supporting evidence. - Conduct well-structured, logically consistent economic analysis; and communicate this precisely in clear English.
+- Explain the basic concepts of Microeconomics using math, graphs and clear English. - Use constrained optimization techniques proficiently. - Problem-solve using course concepts-i.e. When given a question you have not seen before, you should be able to identify important details, choose and use the appropriate solution strategy correctly to find the answer, and explain and interpret your results. - Critically evaluate economic arguments-i.e. Identify the logic behind them, identify explicit and implicit assumptions, evaluate strength and correctness of economic reasoning, and communicate this. - Apply course concepts to a real-world or hypothetical situation or policy. - Identify essential features, choose an appropriate framework, check if required assumptions hold. - Generate different arguments and choose one based on a set of defendable criteria, preferably using supporting evidence. - Conduct well-structured, logically consistent economic analysis; and communicate this precisely in clear English.